akeneo/pim-community-standard/UPGRADE-2.1.md

     rm -rf $PIM_DIR/upgrades/schema
     ```

-4. Update your dependencies:
+4. [Optional] Update your dependencies:

-    * [Optional] If you had added dependencies to your project, you will need to do it again in your `composer.json`.
+    If you added dependencies to your project, you will need to do it again in your `composer.json`.
     You can display the differences of your previous composer.json in `$PIM_DIR/composer.json.bak`.

     ```JSON